ToMattBan/Twi-tah/README.md

   - The platform probably will be taken down because the great number of  simultaneous accesses
   - Would need to use a good database to store all the data and to be fast when some data are asked for
   - A lazy load would be necessary, maybe each 30 posts.
+  - The chat option and comments would be nice to users interact with each other.
+  - An option to block and report users would be necessary.
+  - A tag system to separate the content by matter.
+  - Would need to veridy offical accounts of famous people and public figures, enterprises and government too.